 Stanford Cancer Institute Directory

 Showing 221 - 230 of 463

 Professor of Radiology (Interventional Radiology) at the Stanford University Medical Center

-Nishita Kothary, M.D. is an Associate Professor of Radiology in the section of Interventional Radiology at Stanford University Medical Center.
+Nishita Kothary, M.D. is a Professor of Radiology in the section of Interventional Radiology at Stanford University Medical Center.
 Dr. Kothary’s clinical practice primarily focuses on percutaneous and endovascular therapies for primary and metastatic liver cancer.
 Her research interests lie in radiogenomics and in the use of advanced imaging in the diagnosis and treatment of hepatocellular carcinoma (HCC).
 Dr. Kothary is an active member of the Zeego Lab and Integrative Biomedical Imaging Informatics at Stanford.
 She is the faculty lead for the Department of Radiology for the Cancer Clinical Trials Office.